-11. Drag your pointer to the subsystem boundary.

-12. Click the boundary once.
+11. Drag your pointer to the subsystem boundary and then click the boundary once.
 A real output port is added to your subsystem.

-13. Add another Absolute Translation component above the Connecting Rod subsystem.
+12. Add another Absolute Translation component above the Connecting Rod subsystem.

-14. Right-click (Control-click for Macintosh) the Absolute Translation component and select Flip Vertically.
+13. Right-click (Control-click for Macintosh) the Absolute Translation component and select Flip Vertically.
+Right-click the Absolute Translation component again and select Rotate Clockwise.

-15. Add a 3-port Demultiplexer component to the right of the sensor and connect the components as shown below.
+14. Add a Real Demultiplexer component to the right of the sensor and connect the components as shown below.

-Since the crank is moving in the x, y plane, only the first two signals need to be outputs.
+Note: Since the crank is moving in the x-y plane, you only need to output the first two signals.